 - 128. The competent authority must have the option to trigger the conversion of the hybrid if necessary with regard to the financial and solvency situation of the institution.
 Hence, there shall be no contractual clause that prevents the competent authority from exercising this option while the issuer may have the option to convert at any time. - 129.
-The competent authority will require conversion based on the "financial and solvency situation of the issuer".
-In this regard the same considerations apply as stated above in connection with supervisory approval to call/redeem an instrument or the trigger to cancel payments of coupons/dividends. - 130.
-Even though an institution still meets the minimum Pillar 1 requirements set according to Article 75, the competent authority may deem the amount or the composition of its own funds not to be adequate to cover the risks assessed under the Pillar 2 framework and require the conversion. - 131.
-The CRD does not explicitly address a conversion option to be exercised by the issuer or mandatory conversion at a certain point in time.
+The competent authority will require the conversion based on the "financial and solvency situation of the issuer".
+In this regard the same considerations apply as stated above in connection with the supervisory approval to call/redeem an instrument or the trigger to cancel payments of coupons/dividends. - 130.
+Even though an institution still meets the minimum Pillar 1 requirements set out according to Article 75, the competent authority may deem the amount of or the composition of its own funds as not adequate to cover risks assessed under the Pillar 2 framework and require the conversion. - 131.
+The CRD does not explicitly address a conversion option to be exercised by the issuer or a mandatory conversion at a certain point in time.
 Such clauses are, however, deemed to be consistent with the CRD provisions and an issuer should have the flexibility to convert at any time.
-At the same time, the investor also should not be prevented from converting at any time, although the investor's conversion option does not need to be mandatory.
+At the same time, also the investor should not be prevented from converting at any time.